philipcwhite/Monitoring/README.md

 ## Updates

+08/23/2018 - I continued to work on device graphing today.
+I also seperated out some code on the website (utils.py was split into two files).
+I'm finding chart.js too limiting for what I'd like to do so I'm planning on going the custom route on the graphs.
+Chart.js is amazing but I'm having a tough time getting it to match stylistically with my site.
+Today I wrote the basic code to display the axis and polylines.
+It's not perfect and needs some cleanup but it does match current time to recorded time so graphs are fairly accurately represented.
+I'm going to try to add in tooltips to the SVG graph that I'm writing as well.

 08/21/2018 - Worked on the device graphing.
 Created a basic graph with chart.js.
 Very eary progress.

 08/20/2018 - Cleaned up some code and added links to devices.
 Device pages have not yet been written.